News on field service management and optimization

 A technician satisfied with his IT tool

-Since a ruling handed down in November 2022, the Court of Cassation has profoundly changed the interpretation of "work travel time" for mobile employees.
+Since a ruling issued in November 2022, the Court of Cassation has profoundly changed the interpretation of "work travel time" for mobile employees.
 A decision that has largely flown under the radar, but whose legal, financial, and organizational consequences are very real.
 The time has come to take a closer look at what this means.

 Table of Contents

-A Judgment That Changes Everything (or Almost)
+A Judgment That Changes Everything (Well, Almost)

-The case involved a mobile employee required to use a company vehicle, follow a schedule set by the employer, and remain reachable during travel.
+The case involved a mobile employee required to use a company vehicle, follow a schedule set by their employer, and remain reachable during travel.
 Standard, right?
 What’s less standard is that the Court of Cassation ruled that travel time between the employee’s home and their first or last clients of the day must be counted as actual working time.

-📌 Reference for the ruling: Cass. soc.
+📌 Reference of the ruling: Cass. soc.
 November 23, 2022, n° 20-21.924

 As a reminder, until now, Article L.3121-4 of the French Labor Code clearly distinguished between “home-to-workplace travel” and “actual working time.”
 That’s no longer so simple.
 This reversal is also in line with European case law.

-The Labor Code defines actual working time as a period during which the employee is at the employer’s disposal, follows their instructions, and cannot freely attend to personal matters.
-So, a technician on the road during the home/work journey, reachable and directed by a precise schedule... ticks all those boxes.
+The Labor Code defines actual working time as a period during which the employee is at the employer’s disposal, complies with their instructions, and cannot freely attend to personal matters.
+So, a technician on the road during the home/work journey, reachable and directed by a precise schedule… ticks all those boxes.

-Why Did This Ruling Go Unnoticed?
+Why Did This Judgment Go Unnoticed?

 What Are the Practical Consequences for Employers?